NorthVine-Consulting/managerdash-docs/docs/3_goals-and-milestones.md

 └─ Milestone: Production release (July 1)
 ```

+## Dashboard Integration

+Starting in v1.6.0, goals and milestones are more prominently featured on the Home Dashboard:

+### Milestone Summaries

+The Home Dashboard now shows milestone summaries for active goals:
+- Quick overview of goal progress across your team
+- Visual indicators for milestone completion status
+- Links to individual goal details
+- Highlights goals that need attention or are blocked

+### Summary Cards

+The dashboard includes summary cards that show:
+- Total active goals across your team
+- Overall milestone completion percentage
+- Goals approaching their target dates
+- Blocked goals that need intervention

 ## Reporting

 Goals and milestones appear in:
+- **Home Dashboard**: Quick summaries and milestone status
 - **Individual Reports**: Personal achievement summaries with career and development goals separated
 - **Team Reports**: Collective progress overview
 - **Markdown Exports**: Detailed goal breakdowns with progress metrics